Netflix/rend/README.md

+**Note: This is an early stage project under active development.
+It is not yet in widespread use in Netflix.
+It is going to change quite a bit from the current state before it is ready.
+Consider it pre-alpha.**

 # Rend - memcached proxy

 Rend is a proxy that is designed to sit on the same server as both a [memcached](https://github.com/memcached/memcached) process and an SSD-backed L2 cache, such as [RocksDB](https://github.com/facebook/rocksdb).
 It is written in [Go](https://github.com/golang/go) and is under active development at Netflix.
 Some more points about Rend: